 Loosely adapted from an avalanche safety book, the “winner” in backcountry skiing is not the one who skis the biggest line or hucks the largest cliff, it’s the one who has the most fun, makes sound decisions and returns home safely.
 I often get bogged down when falling on a big line, after all, every skier whether they admit it or not takes pride in skiing without falling.
 My first thought after cartwheeling down the belly of Baird, skis flying through the air, was disappointment.
 “She got me!”
 I yelled to Sam, picking my gear up, covered in snow.
 “No, you got her” he said, “that was a sick line, and you got it where it counted!”
 He was right, the fall wasn’t in a dangerous spot, wasn’t the result of poor decision making and best of all, had nothing to do with the amazing 500 feet of steep cliff skiing before, let alone our other two descents.

 In life it’s easy to get bogged down by the small things, especially when they threaten your ego, but when viewed from afar they often become minuscule.
 And so was the case on Baird, for in hindsight we made all the right choices, returned home safely and had one of our best ski days of the season!
-Therefor, we were the richest “winners” in the backcountry that day, and to think otherwise would taint a fabulous day in the mountains.
-My journey to Mount Baird leaves me with two basic but nonetheless applicable thoughts: 1.
-Don’t sweat the small stuff.
-2. If you never fall, you aren’t trying hard enough.
+Therefor, we were the richest “winners” in the backcountry that day, and to think otherwise would taint a fabulous day in the hills. #1 – Don’t sweat the small stuff. #2 – If you never fall, you aren’t trying hard enough.

 As always, a huge thanks to Icelantic Skis for supporting me with wooden slidy sticks all season long, and to Yostmark Mountain Equipment in Driggs, Idaho for helping with the gear and support I need to get into the mountains!
 Check them out!